johnreah/postgres-transactions/README.md

 Because this project is concerned specifically with PostgreSQL the tests are all integration tests rather than unit tests, and they expect a running instance of PostgreSQL to be available.
 This is provided by files in the `docker` subdirectory.
+(An exception to this is the DeltaSpike project which will run in H2 as well as PostgreSQL.)

 I've tried to minimise platform dependencies, but I've only tested on a Windows 10 machine running a WSL2 Linux instance with Docker Desktop installed.
 To build and run the Docker